Measuring / Latex care

 Our range covers 26 inch up to 46 inch and all we ask is that you complete our measurement form in order for us to make your own unique pattern which we will store ready for any future orders.

 Outside of this range ? no problem, we offer a free measuring service for customers at our Manchester workshop, just contact us to arrange an appointment.
+A small surcharge is applicable for sizes above 3XL (50 inch waist)

 Lose or gain some inches after submitting your form, no problem, simply let us know and we will update your pattern, all at no extra cost.